-Trusts are a complicated area and can be expensive to set up.
-Some are subject to other tax regimes, so you should get authorised and regulated specialist advice. • hen you put assets in a trust, they are under the control of an appointed person or persons called 'trustees'.
+Understanding how the introduction may affect you and your trust hen you put assets in a trust, they are under the control of an appointed person or persons called 'trustees'.
 The trustees then manage the trust according to your instructions, even after your death.